Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Flexbox for Layout:**

   - The use of Flexbox (display: flex;, flex-direction, align-items, etc.) for the main form layout contributes to a flexible and responsive design.
-It allows for easy alignment and organization of form elements, adapting to different screen sizes.
+It allows for easy alignment and organisation of form elements, adapting to different screen sizes.

 - **Typography Emphasis:**